 Will It Hurt?

 There may be some mild discomfort during the procedure.
-Most patients sleep through the procedure and remember very little of it.
 Your throat may be sore for a few days.

 Call Your Doctor

-Call your doctor if any of the following occurs:
+Call your doctor if you have:

 If you think you have an emergency, call for medical help right away.